- June 16, 2021

 But until you see how the market reacts, it’s extremely difficult to judge the nature of other traders and what they want to do at the level.

-2 Steps: Identify And Consider
+2 Steps To Trade Price Levels: Identify And Consider

 I will always believe in the importance of identifying key technical levels of support and resistance.
-However, without considering how a market can react once it gets there, you are at risk of making an error in assuming it will do one thing or the other:

 - Either bouncing after pulling back from the level by just a handful of ticks